 While there aren’t any degree requirements to become a travel agent, you should have relevant travel experience, communication skills, and great attention to detail.

 In the post-COVID world, I’m confident that there will always be a need for experts in the field to assist travelers with bookings, recommendations, and flight, tour, and vacation packages.
 As an occupation, travel agents won’t be going anywhere!

 Street Performer – a creative travel job that’s location independent

 Wherever there are tourists, there’s a way to make money.
 Being a street performer or musician is definitely one of the most creative travel jobs in the world, giving you the opportunity to showcase your talents!

 Are you good at playing an instrument like the guitar?
 Break dancing or magic tricks?
 You can monetize just about anything in big cities like London, NYC, Barcelona, or Bogota.
 Just make sure you do some research beforehand, as some places will require that you get a permit.
 If you’re someone who enjoys entertaining, you’ll find that this is one of the best jobs for travel.

 This is a remote job that you can do just about anywhere.
 All you need are customer service skills, fast internet, and a cool destination as your home base!

 The listening skills and cool demeanor suitable for this position are helpful when you’re living and traveling abroad.
 Interpersonal conflicts and misunderstands can easily happen while you’re on the road, and this type of job can help you resolve them.
-As such, it’s definitely among the most practical travel jobs out there!
+As such, it’s definitely among the best jobs that involve travelling out there!

 Translator – Among the best jobs for travel lovers